jalombar/starsmasher/parallel_bleeding_edge/README.md

 Compile
 ========

 Compile the source and place the executable in the `bin/` directory, after you have modified the makefile for your system.

-In `bin/` you will find not just the executable, but other interesting scripts useful for analysing the data, cleaning, etc.
+In `bin/` you will find not just the executable, but other interesting scripts useful for analysing the data, cleaning, etc.  All of them start with `StSm_` so that you can easily find them from the command line.

-You should add it to your shell path.
+You should add the `bin/`directory to your shell path.
 In `zsh` (but also `bash`) the syntax is

 ```
 export PATH="$PATH:/bin:/usr/bin:/usr/local/bin:/sbin:/home/pau/StarSmasher/parallel-bleeding-edge/bin/"